 The Dutch West Indies Company (West-Indische Compagnie or WIC) was founded in 1621.
 According to its charter, issued by the States General, the organisation was set up to trade with territories west of the Cape of Good Hope: along Africa’s west coast, North and South America.
 Yet the WIC was more concerned with plundering Spanish ships.
 The Dutch were especially tempted by the massive Spanish treasure fleet that carried its precious cargo each year from the New World to Europe.
 The first attempt in 1626 failed, but in the following year the Dutch succeeded.
 At Matanzas Bay in Cuba, WIC admiral Piet Heyn captured the Spanish treasure fleet.
 With 31 heavily armed ships he overwhelmed the Spaniards.
 The booty, worth over 11.5 million guilders, was so enormous, it took eight days to load the silver.
 Heyn received a hero’s welcome when he returned to the Republic.

 In 1637, a Dutch fleet also captured the Portuguese fort at Elmina on Africa’s west coast, known as Gold Coast.
-From Elmina, Africans were transported to work as slaves on Brazil’s sugar plantations.
+From Elmina, Africans were enslaved and transported to work on Brazil’s sugar plantations.
 The Portuguese retook Dutch Brazil in 1654.
-The Dutch moved on to Surinam and set up sugar plantations there, slaves and all.
+The Dutch then moved the sugar cane cultivation to Suriname with the help of enslaved people.

 While it may look impressive, this crown is made of cheap materials: copper, glass and velvet.
 It was never intended to adorn the head of a European monarch.
 The crown was commissioned as a gift for the African king of Ardra and was above all symbolic.
 The English hoped that the crown and a treaty would cement their commercial ties with this African kingdom.
 In fact, the crown never reached Ardra.
 It was captured in 1664 by a Dutch fleet commanded by Michiel de Ruyter.
 The fleet had been sent by the Republic to drive out the English, who had taken the Dutch forts on Africa’s west coast.

-The Dutch West Indies Company (WIC) soon lost its two prize possessions: Brazil and the colony of New Netherlands in North America, although the latter was exchanged for Surinam and the Antilles.
-On the Guinean Gold Coast (today’s Ghana), at Sao Jorge da Mina, known as Elmina, the WIC traded mainly in gold and slaves.
+The Dutch West Indies Company (WIC) soon lost its two prized possessions: Brazil and the colony of New Netherlands in North America, although the latter was exchanged for Surinam and the Antilles.
+On the Guinean Gold Coast (today’s Ghana), at Sao Jorge da Mina, known as Elmina, the WIC traded mainly in gold and enslaved people.
 Contemporary eyewitnesses say that the Dutch did little more than booze, screw and curse.
 For them, the biggest problem at that tiny outpost was boredom.
 The WIC transported Africans to Brazil, and later to the Antilles, to Curaçao where a slave market operated in the 17th century.
 Conditions on the voyage from Africa were horrific and many Africans died at sea.
-The survivors were sold as slaves and their new owners set them to work on huge sugar plantations, and later in tobacco fields.
+The survivors were sold into slavery and their new owners set them to work on huge sugar plantations, and later in tobacco fields.